 SNAP Responds to Allegations of Clergy Abuse Reported in the Diocese of Charlotte

-However, we cannot help but wonder if at least one of these two priests might already be behind bars if the allegations against them had been turned over to law enforcement in the 1990s.
+However, we cannot help but wonder if at least one of these two priests might already be behind bars if church officials in Charlotte had turned the allegations against them over to law enforcement in the 1990s.
 Catholic officials in Charlotte have confirmed that they knew of allegations against Fr.
 Lynch at that time.
 We call on them today to detail what steps were taken against Fr.
 Lynch when those allegations were first brought forward.

 Last month in Rome, more than 100 of the world’s highest-ranking Catholic officials bent over backwards to talk a great game about protecting children, healing victims and cooperating with law enforcement.
 Now, Bishop Peter Jugis has a chance to prove that those were not just empty words.

 Bishop Jugis can start by personally visiting each church or school where these two priests worked, begging anyone with suspicions or information to call police immediately.
 He can also do what half of all US bishops have done: post a list of all accused child molesting clerics in his diocese.